No Jacket Required: Influence and legacy

 At the Brit Awards in 2010, the album was one of ten nominees for Brits Album of 30 Years in a poll of BBC Radio 2 listeners; the winner was (What's the Story) Morning Glory? by Oasis.
 "Sussudio" is one of Collins' most famous songs and is referenced in many different media, including books, stand-up comedy acts and television shows.
 He has said that this is the song people most often sing to him when they spot him on the street.
 In the book and film adaptation of American Psycho, main character Patrick Bateman briefly discusses it, amongst other work by Collins.
 The synthesiser riff was heavily criticised for sounding too much like Prince's 1982 song "1999", a similarity that Collins does not deny, citing that he is a big fan of Prince's work.

 Three songs recorded during the No Jacket Required sessions aired on episodes of the television show Miami Vice.
 "Take Me Home" appeared in "The Prodigal Son", the premiere of the second season.
 "Long Long Way to Go" was played in the closing scene of the season 2 finale "Sons and Lovers", during the funeral for Ricardo Tubbs' girlfriend and son.
 "The Man with the Horn" was re-written for an episode of Vice in which Collins guest-starred as a con artist who gets in trouble with cocaine distributors.
 The re-written version was titled "Life Is a Rat Race".

 "Take Me Home" was the closing theme song for the World Wrestling Federation's television show, Saturday Night's Main Event for several years in the late 1980s.
 In 2003, the hip-hop group Bone Thugs-n-Harmony based their song "Home" on this single.
-That version of the song featured the original song's chorus, and hit number 19 on the UK charts.
+That version of the song featured the original song's chorus and hit number 19 on the UK charts.

-"Take Me Home" was also featured in the first episode of the second season of Mr. Robot.

 As years went on, Collins became unhappy with the album and grew to dislike it.
 In a 2016 interview with Rolling Stone, he said in retrospect that it is among his least favourite records he had made: "At the time, I wasn't being me.
 I've grown up a bit now and much prefer to play songs that are me.
 I only play a bit part in that one."